frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 # Overview

-The alphabetic layouts in this keymap was original based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/), hence the name "RSTHD Prime".
-However, it has evolved so heavily that it can't really be called RSTHD any more, so in future it will just be known as "Prime".
+The alphabetic layout in this keymap was originally based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/), hence the name "RSTHD Prime".
+However, it has evolved so heavily that it can't really be called RSTHD-anything any more, so in future it will just be known as "Prime".

 The initial reason for the changes to RSTHD was to a. reduce SFU and b.
 Reduce finger travel especially to the inner column.